500 Gifts and Grants

 3. No Tax Advice.
 University personnel may provide donors with only generalized, published, Internal Revenue Service information about the tax deductibility of their gifts (such as Internal Revenue Service Publications, Announcements and Notices, for example).
 No University personnel may act as a donor’s personal financial advisor, investment advisor, accountant, appraiser or attorney.

 4. No Finders Fees.
 The University will not pay a finder’s fee to anyone to motivate a potential donor to make a gift to the University (such as the potential donor’s personal or professional advisors like family friends, financial planners, accountants or attorneys, for example).
-All such requests must be reported to the Vice President for Development, Alumni and Community Engagement.
+All such requests must be reported to the Vice President for Development and Alumni Relations.

 5. Applicability.
 This policy applies to every component of the University, without exception.